'Romeo and Juliet' at Clowes: Star-crossed lovers in a star-favored production

 The citizens of Renaissance Verona celebrate the Feast of All Souls

 So, while Romeo is "fortune's fool," as he complains to Friar Laurence, Juliet has to direct her ardor for a stipulated foe through adamantine restrictions.
-Pre-Juliet, her lover exercises the msle privilege to explore romantic feelings and indulge in such whims as crashing a party at his enemy's house.
+Pre-Juliet, her lover exercises the male privilege to explore romantic feelings and indulge in such whims as crashing a party at his enemy's house.
 Juliet has to earn her own freedom, responding to passion with the courage to defy her family's notion of honor and nubile women's duties.

 Such contrasting tasks of the title characters get astonishing forms of expression through dance, especially thanks to Septime Webre's choreography to Sergei Prokofiev's scintillating score.
 The gestation of the most famous love affair in Western performing arts, as well as its progress toward tragedy, could hardly have been better illuminated than it was in the performances of Yoshiko Kamikusa and Trevor PinterParsons on opening night.